paolomoretti/prolific/README.md

 - **Prolific**.js has to be included after jasmine.js library.
 - **Prolific** has to be used within an *it* statement.
 - **Prolific** needs jQuery to test elements.

+You can install Prolific using bower: `bower install Prolific --save`

 It works around assumptions using the function ```assume()```